marekbujko/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 The initial match is good but not always optimal.
 Refinement improves it:

 - **Heading refinement**: For the top 15 candidates, the system tests ±45° heading offsets at 15° steps across 3 FOVs.
 This catches cases where the indexed heading doesn't exactly match the query's viewing direction.
-- **Spatial consensus**: Matches are clustered into 50m grid cells.
+- **Spatial consensus**: Matches are clustered into 50m  cells.
 If multiple candidates cluster in one area, that cluster is preferred over a single high-inlier outlier — reducing false positives.
 - **Confidence scoring**: The system evaluates geographic clustering of top matches and uniqueness ratio (how much better the best match is vs. the runner-up at a different location).

 ### Ultra Mode (Optional)